florentc/xob/README.md

 3. `~/.config/xob/styles.cfg`
 4. Under the system configuration directory (determined during build process): e.g. /etc/xob/styles.cfg or /usr/local/etc/xob/styles.cfg

 Consult the man page for detailed information about the configuration file and the available options.
 The following `styles.cfg` defines a single style called "default" that showcases all the possible options set to the default values.
-The configration file may contain additional styles to choose among using the **-s** argument.
+The configuration file may contain additional styles to choose among using the **-s** argument.

     default = {
         x         = {relative = 0.5; offset = 0;};